 Remember the Texas barbeque competition I mentioned?
 Well, these Texicans sometimes use Aluminum foil on their briskets.

-Since the aluminum foil is designed to wrap food, it’s only natural to wrap up your brisket in foil too.
+Since the aluminum foil is designed to wrap food, it’s only natural to wrap up your brisket in aluminum foil too.
 It’s also very accessible and cheap to purchase.

 Foil is a great conductor of heat, and it’ll speed up the cooking process considerably.

-As long as you measure the temperature of the brisket every 30 minutes, you won’t have to worry about your bark getting soggy.
+As long as you measure the internal temperature of the brisket every 30 minutes, you won’t have to worry about your bark getting soggy.

 To wrap a brisket inside aluminum foil, you should measure two arm-length pieces of foil.

-Lay the brisket on top of the two pieces of foil and wrap the brisket as tightly as you can.
+Lay the brisket on top of the two pieces of aluminum foil and wrap the brisket as tightly as you can.

-The downside to wrapping the brisket in foil is the bark will get a little soft during the wrapping process.
+The downside to wrapping the brisket in aluminum foil is the bark will get a little soft during the wrapping process.